fontlabcom/getgo-fonts/docs/zotosans-oldturkic.md

 ---

-## Coto Sans Old Turkic
+## Zoto Sans Old Turkic

-Coto Sans Old Turkic is a design for the Orkhon runic (Old Turkic) script.
+Zoto Sans Old Turkic is a design for the Orkhon runic (Old Turkic) script.

 It contains 77 glyphs, and supports 78 characters from the Unicode blocks: Old Turkic.